begmaroman/go-micro-boilerplate/README.md

 [protoc]: https://github.com/google/protobuf/releases
 [swagger]: https://swagger.io/

-*NOTE: If something is not fully clear, feel free to create an issue.
+*NOTE 1: If something is not fully clear, feel free to create an issue.
 Let's create an excellent boilerplate together!*

+*NOTE 2: There are no tests in the project, this is a different story :)*

 # Go Micro Boilerplate